CadQuery/cadquery/doc/extending.rst

 CadQuery's fluent api relies on the ability to chain calls together one after another.
 For this to work, you must return a valid CadQuery object as a return value.
 If you choose not to return a CadQuery object, then your plugin will end the chain.
-Sometimes this is desired for example :py:meth:`cadquery.CQ.CQ.size`
+Sometimes this is desired for example :py:meth:`cadquery.CQ.size`

 There are two ways you can safely continue the chain:

    1.  **return self**  If you simply wish to modify the stack contents, you can simply return a reference to self.
 This approach is destructive, because the contents of the stack are modified, but it is also the simplest.
-   2.  :py:meth:`cadquery.CQ.CQ.newObject`  Most of the time, you will want to return a new object.
+   2.  :py:meth:`cadquery.CQ.newObject`  Most of the time, you will want to return a new object.
 Using newObject will return a new CQ or Workplane object having the stack you specify, and will link this object to the previous one.
 This preserves the original object and its stack.